MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/get-work-done-mobile-app.md

 Technicians can also view and interact with functional locations and customer asset hierarchies on the mobile app when connected to the internet.

-For a guided walkthrough of functional locations on the Field Service mobile app, check out the following video.
+For a guided walkthrough of functional locations on the Field Service (Dynamics 365) Mobile app, check out the following video.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4I2pU]